 Who Developed Resilience Theory

 Resilience Theory is a collective resilience model contributed by many researchers.
-Notable contributors are Norman Garmezy, who initiated the Project Competence Longitudinal Study (PCLS)3, and Masten, Tellegen from University of Minnesota.
+Notable contributors are Norman Garmezy, who initiated the Project Competence Longitudinal Study (PCLS)3, and Masten, Tellegen from the University of Minnesota.

 In the past, psychology researchers often focused on identifying risk factors and vulnerabilities that could contribute to poor outcomes in children4.